Module 8 – Responding to inappropriate behaviour

-- how teachers are to respond to problem behaviours and what happens if the behaviour stops or continues
+- how teachers respond to inappropriate behaviours and what happens if the behaviour stops or continues

 - executive managed behaviours (and when does a teacher managed behaviour become executive managed)

-- how the executive teachers will respond to the problem behaviour
+- how the executive teachers will respond to the inappropriate behaviour

 - include what do to in critical situation.